 The City of Stonnington Arts and Cultural Grants:

-- provides one year in-kind support for arts organisations, cultural organisations, community groups, emerging artists, and established artists to deliver appealing and contemporary cultural and creative projects
+- provide one year of funding or in-kind support for arts organisations, cultural organisations, community groups, emerging artists, and established artists to deliver appealing and contemporary cultural and creative projects

-- connects communities through equitable, inclusive and accessible creative arts practice, activity, participation, location and attraction
+- connect communities through equitable, inclusive and accessible creative arts practice, activity, participation, location and attraction

-- embraces and supports the knowledge, experience and cultures of different groups including First Nations people, culturally and linguistically diverse people, people living with disability, and LGBTIQA+ people
+- embrace and support the knowledge, experience and cultures of different groups, including First Nations people, culturally and linguistically diverse people, people living with disability, and LGBTIQA+ people

-- raises the profile of arts and cultural activity throughout Stonnington
+- raise the profile of arts and cultural activity throughout Stonnington

-- recognises the importance of utilising environmentally sustainable practice at project development and delivery stages
+- recognise the importance of utilising environmentally sustainable practice at project development and delivery stages

-- promotes the City of Stonnington as an exciting, attractive, safe, bold, and desired creative destination for community residents and those outside the boundaries
+- promote the City of Stonnington as an exciting, attractive, safe, bold, and desired creative destination for community residents and those outside the boundaries

-- supports arts organisations, cultural organisations, individuals, and groups to sustainably grow and succeed
+- support arts organisations, cultural organisations, individuals, and groups to sustainably grow and succeed

-- encourages shared connections and networking between members of the local arts and culture ecosystem
+- encourage shared connections and networking between members of the local arts and culture ecosystem

-- supports promotion and celebration of arts and cultural programs with a wide audience
+- support promotion and celebration of arts and cultural programs with a wide audience

-- evaluates the outcomes and impacts that creative arts and cultural projects have at personal, social, and economic levels.
+- evaluate the outcomes and impacts that creative arts and cultural projects have at personal, social, and economic levels.

 Grant applications and guidelines